br1code/br1-interview-preparation/server/README.md

 Answers:

-- `POST /api/answers`: Upload a new answer video for a question.
+- `POST /api/answers`: Upload a new answer video for a question. 🔨 (TODO: we are not storing the video files yet)
-- `GET /api/answers/{id}`: Stream the video associated with the specific answer ID.
+- `GET /api/answers/{id}`: Stream the video associated with the specific answer ID. ✅
+- `GET /api/answers/{id}/metadata`: Stream the video associated with the specific answer ID. ✅
 - `DELETE /api/answers/{id}`: Delete an answer and its associated video file.
 (TODO: soft delete?)

 ## Database Entities